-Even clinical research on cannabis is severely restricted by existing laws and policies.
+Other clinical research on herbal cannabis for therapeutic applications is severely restricted by existing laws and policies.
 For details, see: http://www.maps.org/mmj/

 Under Conant vs. Gonzalez, the US 9th Circuit Court of Appeals (Western States) ruled that physicians may discuss clinical cannabis usage with patients without risk of arrest or sanctions on their licenses to practice medicine.
 Since this has not been appealed or adjudicated elsewhere, it is the effective law of the land.

 In Ashcroft vs. Raich, the US Supreme Court asserted federal control over the legal status of cannabis, but did not strike down existing state laws on medicinal usage.
-In essence, this creates a mismatch under existing laws in that medical cannabis is legal in certain states under certain conditions, but remains illegal under federal law in all 50 states.
+In essence, this creates a mismatch between existing laws in certain states where medical cannabis is legal under certain conditions, but remains illegal under federal law in all 50 states.

 Confusion and contradictions abound.
-In some areas of the USA, cannabis usage may appear legal de facto, while in truth, anyone possessing cannabis can be arrested anywhere at any time.
+In some areas of the USA, cannabis usage may appear legal de facto, while in truth, anyone can be arrested anywhere at any time under federal law.
 Incremental changes in municipal and state laws continue, but federal reform efforts have fallen short in every instance.
 Public opinion polls typically endorse medicinal usage of cannabis by margins of 60% or more.

-Legal availability of whole cannabis prescription medicines is anticipated several years hence.
+Legal availability of cannabis prescription medicines is anticipated in coming years.